HOW THE STEEL IS FORGED INTO A SOUND CRAFT

-Here is the chassis after painting with three layers of electrostatic coating.
+Here is the chassis after painted with three layers of electrostatic coating.

-This is a detail, under the chassis, depicting non coated areas for grounding and heat dissipation.
+In this detail picture under the hood, you see the non coated areas for grounding and heat dissipation.

 Just before the finish.

-The 2A3 Amplifier is finished and will undergo some heavy testing.
+The 2A3 Amplifier is ready to undergo some heavy testing.

-The amplifier has undergone and passed several tests, including the final one : burning @ 80 % of its rated output power for a continuous 24 hours.
+The amplifier has succeed to pass several tests, including the final one: burning @ 80 % of its rated output power for 24 hours continuously.